 - More Information about Advertising Art

-This major prepares students for employment in advertising art and related fields.
-Students develop skills in drawing, designing, illustrating, color, typesetting, layout, computer graphics, and proper use of tools, equipment and materials.
-Related courses in photography and graphic communications, as well as courses in English, mathematics and science, increase the student's career opportunities.
+This major prepares students for employment in advertising design and related fields.
+Students develop skills in graphic design and Web design with an emphasis on process, technique, and concept development.
+Related courses in digital imaging and interactive media increase students’ career opportunities.

 Recommended High School Subjects

 Academic subjects with strong emphasis on communication, analytical skills and aesthetics are helpful.
 Geometry and some training in art are desirable.

 Students enrolled in this major will be required to purchase a Freshman Art Kit.

 All entering students will be tested for English, math, and reading deficiencies.
 Students are expected to remediate any deficiencies as explained in this catalog (see http://www.pct.edu/catalog/PlacementTesting.htm ).

 This major is subject to the transfer standards established by the College (see http://www.pct.edu/catalog/TransferringCredits.htm ).
 Exceptions must be approved by the school dean.

 A graduate of this major should be able to:

 - demonstrate design and imaging skills applicable to the Web, print, and other media.